 The Chrome web browser is agile and robust, but some people complain about their Chromebook's performance.
 These sets of flags should slightly improve Chrome's performance.

-- Previously, media content was cached to disk during acquisition and playback.
-Keeping the disk active during this process increases power consumption and can prevent specific lower-power modes from being engaged in the operating system.
+- Previously, Chrome caches media content to disk during acquisition and playback.
+Keeping the disk active increases power consumption and can prevent specific lower-power modes from being engaged.
 Enable this Chrome flag to prevent caching certain media content to disk to improve battery life.

 - Chromebooks with low RAM can run into performance hitches with several Chrome tabs opened in tab groups.
 Enable this Chrome flag to sleep tabs collapsed inside a tab group, reducing memory usage.

-That's about all of the useful flags in Chrome OS 88 that I recommend you try.
-I cannot wait for these features to roll out to everyone, and I'm excited to see Chrome OS evolve even further in the coming weeks and months.
+That's about all the useful flags in Chrome OS 89 that we recommend trying.
+I cannot wait for these features to roll out to everyone, and I'm excited to see Chrome OS grow even further in the coming weeks and months.